-The Company recognizes revenue from the \$100.0 million upfront cash payment, \$7.3 million allocated to the transaction price from the Stock Purchase Agreement, and variable consideration on an input method in the form of research effort relative to expected research effort at the completion of the performance obligation, which is based on the actual time of R&D activities performed relative to expected time to be incurred in the future to satisfy the performance obligation.
+The Company recognizes revenue from the \$100.0 million upfront cash payment, \$7.3 million allocated to the transaction price from the Lilly Share Purchase Agreement, and variable consideration on an input method in the form of research effort relative to expected research effort at the completion of the performance obligation, which is based on the actual time of R&D activities performed relative to expected time to be incurred in the future to satisfy the performance obligation.
 Management evaluates and adjusts the total expected research effort for the performance obligation on a quarterly basis based upon actual research progress to date relative to research progress forecasts.
 The transfer of control occurs over this time period and, in management's judgment, is the best measure of progress towards satisfying the performance obligation.

-During the three months ended March 31, 2022 and 2021, the Company recognized revenue under the agreement with Lilly of approximately \$3.3 million and \$5.4 million, respectively.
-Deferred revenue related to the agreement with Lilly amounted to \$85.4 million and \$88.3 million as of March 31, 2022 and December 31, 2021, respectively, of which \$19.7 million and \$21.2 million was included in current liabilities within the condensed consolidated balance sheets.
+During the three months ended September 30, 2022 and 2021, the Company recognized revenue under the Lilly Agreement of \$3.8 million and \$4.9 million, respectively.
+During the nine months ended September 30, 2022 and 2021, the Company recognized revenue under the Lilly Agreement of approximately \$10.9 million and \$15.6 million, respectively.
+Deferred revenue related to the Lilly Agreement amounted to \$78.9 million and \$88.3 million as of September 30, 2022 and 2021, respectively, of which \$18.3 million and \$21.2 million, respectively, was included in current liabilities within the condensed consolidated balance sheets.